Raffaelo17/Scicomp-FSM-Chris/README.md

- Here is the State and Transition Table for the automatic transmission FSM and K-Map 1 and 2:
+ Here is the State and Transition Table for the information display FSM and K-Map 1 and 2: